-Since 2011, 48 landscaping and earthmoving businesses have participated in the program.
+Since 2010, over 50 landscaping, horticulture and earthmoving businesses have participated in the program.
 Currently, 21 businesses are certified.
-In 2017 alone, 95 individuals were trained.
+In 2018 alone, 93 individuals were trained.
 Individuals attending have all made a commitment to minimize the threat of invasive species in the Sea to Sky corridor.
 SSISC commends the companies that have volunteered to take part in the program.
 They are making a difference as we all work together to minimize the impact of invasive species in the Sea to Sky corridor.

 - District of Squamish

 - Hawthorn Design